13 AugFall Seeding in the Mid-Atlantic

-Homeowners and landscapers will overseed this Fall with a pure seed like our Colonial Heritage; a four-way Fescue blend that is best suited for lawns.
+Homeowners and landscapers will overseed this Fall with a pure seed like a four-way Fescue blend.
 Contractors, on the other hand, can safety apply a blend of varieties.
 Blends are typically more cost-effective than a pure mix but they still yield excellent results.

 Our Fall Seed Selection

 Fall Contractor’s Blend is a classic 70/30 Blend of Fescue and Annual Rye.
 Like we mentioned, Fescue thrives in the moderate Fall temperatures.
 Annual Rye is a cool-season grass that establishes quickly.
 Annual Rye is ideal for temporary seeding which is why we like to use it in our Contractor’s Blends.

 Roadside Ditch Blend is a quick grow hardy mix for your roadside ditches.
 This permanent mix blends Perennial Ryegrass and Tall Fescue.
 This combination results in quick germination and thick turf that will look great along your roads and highways.

 Sun and Shade Blend is a superior cool-season mix of Fine Fescue and Hard Fescue.
 This blend thrives in areas that receive full sun and also in areas that get as little as four hours of sun per day.

 Don’t Forget to Fertilize

 The last key to Fall seeding is Fertilizer.
 Fertilizer gives your grass a healthy dose of much needed nutrients: Nitrogen, Potassium and Phosphorous.